Climate-Critical Workforce Training, Equipment & Infrastructure Grants

 Funding Schedule

-Applicants not currently ready for training or equipment should consider Equity Workforce Training Planning & Capacity Grants to prepare for the next round of training funding.
+Climate Critical Grants are awarded on an annual basis.
+Applicants not currently ready for program implementation should consider Strand C of the Equity Workforce Training Implementation Grants to prepare for implementation funding.

 Process Step